ptrpl4/bash-mac/apps-and-tools/docker/docker-compose.md

 ## Structure

 Docker Compose has several top-level elements that provide a structured approach to defining and managing multi-container applications.
-These attributes include version, services, networks, volumes, configs, secrets, and extensions.

-### Top-level Elements
+### Elements

 #### services